bcharlier/HMMA238/Python-modules/tp.md

 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89]
 ```

-When importing a module, several methods/members are (automatically) defined.
-Their names are usually prefixed and suffixed by `__`.
-E.g.
+When importing a module, several methods are (automatically) defined.
+Their names are usually prefixed and suffixed by the symbol `__`, e.g.,

 ```python
 >>> fibo.__name__